spryker/docker-sdk/docs/02-development-usage/07-mount-modes-configuration.md

 To configure docker-sync mount mode:

-1. Download and install [Docker Desktop Stable 2.3.0.2](https://docs.docker.com/docker-for-windows/install/) or a later release.
+1. Download and install Docker Desktop Stable 2.3.0.2 or a later release.
+See [Install Docker Desktop on Windows](https://docs.docker.com/docker-for-windows/install/) to learn more.
 2. Enable Windows Subsystem for Linux 1 (WSL1) by following [Windows Subsystem for Linux Installation Guide for Windows 10](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 3. In WSL, install the latest version of Docker:
     1. Update the packages to the latest versions:
      ```bash
     sudo apt-get update
     ```
-    2. Install the following packages to allow apt to access a repository via HTTPS:
+    2. Install the following packages to allow apt to access repositories via HTTPS:
     ```bash
     sudo apt-get install \
     apt-transport-https \